FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 The application will have two users: a parent user and a child user.
 The parent user will be able to grant consent for the child user to access certain features of the application.

 Let's create the parent user first.
-Navigate to `Users` and click the `Add` button.
-Select a tenant and supply an email address.
-Untoggle the `Send email to set up password` switch to directly supply a password.
-For display purposes, provide a `First Name`.
-By default, a user must be at least 21 years old in order to be designated as a family owner, so supply an appropriate `Birthdate` as well.
+Navigate to "Users" and click the "Add" button.
+Select a "Tenant" and supply an email address.
+Untoggle the "Send email to set up password" switch to directly supply a password.
+For display purposes, provide a "First Name".
+By default, a user must be at least 21 years old in order to be designated as a family owner, so supply an appropriate "Birthdate" as well.
 This requirement can be modified in the [tenant configuration](https://fusionauth.io/docs/v1/tech/core-concepts/tenants#family).

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-parent-user.png" alt="Creating the parent user." class="img-fluid" figure=false %}

 Repeat this process for the child user.
-By default, the child user's `Birthdate` can be anything or left blank.
-Record the `User Id` of both users, as you will need them when adding the users to a family.
+By default, the child user's "Birthdate" can be anything or left blank.
+Record the "User Id" of both users, as you will need them when adding the users to a family.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-user-id.png" alt="The unique Id of the created user" class="img-fluid" figure=false %}

 Then, register both users to the application.
-Click the `Manage` button for each user and click the `Add registration` button.
+Click the "Manage" button for each user and click the "Add registration" button.
 Select the application from the dropdown.
-You do not need to supply a username or any other information in order to register a user.
+You can leave out the other information.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-registration-select-application.png" alt="Selecting the application to register a user to." class="img-fluid" figure=false %}